Harrison Delbridge: FC Cincinnati

 Delbridge joined USL expansion side FC Cincinnati on 21 January 2016.
 He was named to the USL All-League First Team at the end of the 2016 season, and then again at the end of the 2017 season.

 Melbourne City

 On 28 November 2017 it was announced that Delbridge signed to A-League club Melbourne City on a three-year contract.

 On 21 December 2019, Delbridge scored his first goal for the Melbourne City side with a commanding header against local rivals Melbourne Victory.
+During the 2020 A-League Grand Final, held in Sydney, Delbridge scored a goal that would have put Melbourne City into the lead with their first ever goal in a grand final, however it was ruled out due to offside after VAR intervention.

 Incheon United

 On 27 January 2021 it was announced that Delbridge signed to K League 1 club Incheon United on a two-year contract.

+Return to Melbourne City

+In January 2026 it was announced that Delbridge had returned to his former club Melbourne City, signing a contract until the end of the 2025–26 A-League Men season.

 International career

 On 14 September 2022, Delbridge earned his first call-up to the Australia national team.

 On 25 September 2022, he made his international debut, being in the starting lineup in the 2–0 win over New Zealand.